 Symptoms often develop slowly and tend to worsen over time.
-Typical signs and symptoms include; pain in your joints with movement, tenderness, stiffness, loss of flexibility limiting range of motion, and bone spurs (extra bits of bone which feel hard and can form around the joint).
+Typical signs and symptoms include; lower back soreness, shooting, burning, or stabbing sensations.
+These symptoms can also worsen when performing certain actions such as twisting, lifting, or bending.
 Common risk factors of osteoarthritis include; increasing age, obesity, previous injury, joint overuse, weak muscles, and genetics.There is no proven treatment for OA, most often the way to help alleviate OA is by physical measures, drug therapy, and surgery.

 Osteoarthritis was once believed to be just “wear and tear” on the joint as a natural part of aging.
 The condition is now viewed as a disease that attacks to the joints in the body.
 Several issues can contribute to the development of osteoarthritis in the knee joints, including:

 Some genetic factors come into play, and it is believed that some people have a defect in the genetic code that directs collagen production in the body.
-Other patients may have inherited a minor flaw in how the knee joints fit together that lead to faster wearing of the cartilage.
+Other patients may have inherited a minor flaw in how the vertebrae fit together that lead to faster wearing of the cartilage.

-When a person carries excess weight, it naturally places more stress on the weight-bearing joint at the knee.
+When a person carries excess weight, it naturally places more stress on the spine.
 This causes the cushioning cartilage to wear away more quickly.
 It is believed by some researchers that the presence of excess fat in the body leads to the production of inflammatory chemicals that may damage the joint.

-Some people have performed repetitive motions at work, in athletic pursuits, running, or other activity that eventually affects the function of the knee joint.
-Types of jobs that involve a great deal of time standing, lifting, or other similar activity can wear away the joint more rapidly.
+Spine pain can present itself after numerous different types of activity.
+Whether it's in a rigorous work environment, in athletic pursuits, running, or other activities that puts excess strain on the back.
+Types of jobs that involve a great deal of time standing, lifting, or other similar activity can wear away the cartilage more rapidly.
 Injuries to joints such as damage from a fall, car accident, or other event can lead to a fracture which eventually leads to developing osteoarthritis.

 Rheumatoid Arthritis (RA)

-Rheumatoid Arthritis (RA) is a disease that causes the synovial membrane around the knee to become inflamed and thickened.
+Rheumatoid Arthritis (RA) is a disease that can affect any joint in the body.
+It is more common in the smaller joints such as the hands and feet, but can also affect the spine from the neck all the way down to the lower back.
 This autoimmune disorder can damage the cartilage over time, causing cartilage loss and joint pain and stiffness.

-Post-traumatic Arthritis is the result of a major injury to the knee.
-Bone fractures, ligament tears, and resulting damage to the cartilage over time will result in arthritis of the knee joint.
+Post-traumatic Arthritis is the result of a major injury to the spine.
+Vertebrae fractures, slipped discs, and resulting damage to the cartilage over time will result in arthritis of the spine.

 Different types of spine surgery include: